Blog Product Management10 Best Product Management Books for PMs in 2026

 • Communication is key: Clear, honest communication is a top priority in tough times.
 If you’re up against a wall, let the team know what’s at stake so they can understand the gravity of the situation and work towards a solution.

 • Prioritize your company's health: Leaders should focus on taking care of the people, the products, and the profits in that order.
-Invest in training programs, hire for strengths, and create a great workplace.
+Invest in training programs, recruitment software to hire for strengths, and create a great workplace.

 Who is it best for?